 - Ladle the soup into bowls and top with a scoop of rice, chopped peanuts, and cilantro.
 Serve.

-NotesTo lighten the soup up a bit, use only 1/2 cup of peanut butter.
-For extra rich soup, use a full cup.
+NotesTo lighten the stew up a bit, use less peanut butter.
+For extra rich stew, use the full amount listed.
 Store the cooled leftovers in an air-tight container in the fridge for up to 3 days.